cfengine/documentation/getting-started/installation.markdown

-If more than one server was found, or the server had more than one IP address, the list of all available servers will be printed and user will be asked to manually specify the IP address of the correct server by running starndard bootstrap command of cf-agent:
+If more than one server was found, or the server had more than one IP address, the list of all available servers will be printed and user will be asked to manually specify the IP address of the correct server by running standard bootstrap command of cf-agent:

    $ /var/cfengine/bin/cf-agent --bootstrap <IP address>